flutter/plugins/packages/google_sign_in/google_sign_in_web/README.md

 #### User Sessions

-Since the new SDK does _not_ manage user sessions anymore, apps that relied on this feature might break.
+Since the GIS SDK does _not_ manage user sessions anymore, apps that relied on this feature might break.

-If long-lived sessions are required, consider using some User authentication system that supports Google Sign In as a federated Authentication provider, like [Firebase Auth](https://firebase.google.com/docs/auth/flutter/federated-auth#google), or similar (expand this list as other providers become generally available for Flutter web).
+If long-lived sessions are required, consider using some user authentication system that supports Google Sign In as a federated Authentication provider, like [Firebase Auth](https://firebase.google.com/docs/auth/flutter/federated-auth#google), or similar.

 #### Expired / Invalid Authorization Tokens

-Since the new SDK does _not_ auto-renew authorization tokens anymore, it's now the responsibility of your app to do so.
+Since the GIS SDK does _not_ auto-renew authorization tokens anymore, it's now the responsibility of your app to do so.

 Apps now need to monitor the status code of their REST API requests for response